Emuniq/filament-collapsible-subnav/README.md

 - PHP 8.1+
 - Laravel 10.0+
 - Filament 3.0+ or 4.0+
-- A Filament resource or page using `->subNavigationPosition(SubNavigationPosition::Start)`

 **Note:** This plugin only affects **sub-navigation sidebars** (the secondary navigation within resource pages), not the main panel sidebar.
 It works regardless of whether you use top navigation or sidebar navigation for your main panel layout.